 ONLINE: The 2021 MWW is an Online Conference to keep everyone safe, on February 12-13, 2021.
 There is much more to say about this, but immediately you should understand 1) Online events are easy and awesome, and the online events we’ve done thus far have received wonderful feedback, 2) You do not have to be tech-savvy to do this, and 3) We are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Skype or Zoom or phone.
 Learn all details about what it means to have a writers conference online.)

-$169 — EARLY BIRD base price for registration to the 2018 MWW and access to all workshops, all day.
-As of October 24, 2017, registration is now OPEN.
+$189 — base price for registration to the 2021 MWW and access to all workshops, all day.
+Registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)